Just Retirement valued at $1.8 billion in London share listing

 The company is also a provider of "lifetime mortgage" products, used by pensioners to supplement retirement income by unlocking some of the value of their homes.

-The offer price values Just Retirement at around 13.4 times consensus estimates for 2014 earnings, one of the people familiar with the matter said, a slight premium to Partnership which is trading at around 13.2 times.

-Deutsche Bank and Nomura were joint global co-ordinators and joint book runners on the sale of Just Retirement.
+Deutsche Bank and Nomura were joint global co-ordinators and joint bookrunners on the sale of Just Retirement, whose shares are due to begin trading at 0800 GMT.